BSU Return to Campus Plan

 - The Student Center for Health and Counseling

 Regular housekeeping practices are in place by facilities staff.
 Per MDH and CDC recommendations high touch surfaces are cleaned at least once daily.

 - All cleaning products used meet the U.S. Environmental Protection Agency (EPA) requirements for COVID-19.

 - BSU acknowledges that it is a community of individuals with different abilities and circumstances.
-If an individual who has been instructed to return to work on site has concerns about doing so, they should contact employee or student accommodations office to determine any appropriate accommodation(s).
-Appropriate reasons for seeking these accommodations would include an underlying medical or health condition or other factors that place you at a higher risk, or if you wish to seek ADA reasonable accommodations related to returning to work.
+If an individual who has been instructed to return to work on site has concerns about doing so, they should contact employee or student accommodations offices to determine any appropriate accommodation(s).
+Appropriate reasons for seeking these accommodations would include an underlying medical or health condition or other factors that place you at a higher risk, or if you wish to seek ADA reasonable accommodations related to return to work.

-Bemidji State University through Minnesota State and Minnesota Management and Budget (MMB) has implemented leave policies that promote workers staying home when they are sick, when household members are sick, or when required by a health care provider to isolate or quarantine themselves or a member of their family.
+Bemidji State University, through Minnesota State and Minnesota Management and Budget (MMB), has implemented leave policies that promote workers staying home when they are sick, when household members are sick, or when required by a healthcare provider to isolate or quarantine themselves or a member of their family.